-Wander back and forth over Strasbourg's scenic canals, take in the awe-inspiring Strasbourg Cathedral, and pop into a winstubs (wine bar) or two to enjoy some Alsatian drinks.
+Wander back and forth through Strasbourg's scenic canals, take in the awe-inspiring Strasbourg Cathedral, and pop into a winstubs (wine bar) or two to enjoy some Alsatian drinks.

 If your trip to France is inspired by a love affair with French wines, then locals suggest starting your adventure in Bordeaux.
 Both a region and a city, Bordeaux is famous for its sweeping vineyards and excellent wines.
 Locals note that there are lots of big wineries that offer tours—but plenty of small, family-run ones as well.
 If you're looking to get off the beaten path, our trip planners can suggest one of these smaller vignobles.

 Locals tell us that Bordeaux is also a wonderful place to stay in France.
-The city grew along the Garonne River, and locals say that the lovely, riverside Quais de Bordeaux offers a picturesque place for a picnic or stroll.
+The city sits along the Garonne River, and locals say that the lovely riverfront Quais de Bordeaux offers a picturesque place for a picnic or stroll.
 You'll also find excellent cultural sites here, like the Gothic Cathedral of Saint-André and the Museum of Fine Arts.
-And—of course—plenty of local wine!
+And, of course, plenty of local wine!

 There’s a raw and rugged beauty about Corsica with its dramatic coastal landscapes, unspoiled forests, and snow-capped mountains.
-If you couple this with its amazing beaches, ancient inland villages, and vibrant seaside cities, Corsica is simply a fabulous spot to spend some time—and the crystal-clear waters make it a heaven for sunning, swimming, snorkeling, and scuba diving.
+If you couple all of that with its amazing beaches, ancient inland villages, and vibrant seaside cities, Corsica is simply a fabulous spot to spend some time.
+Plus, the crystal-clear waters make it a heaven for sunning, swimming, snorkeling, and diving.

 Corsica was Napoleon’s childhood home.
 Check out the Bonaparte Museum for a glimpse into his life.